-Though I love being in Slovakia, it is not necessarily about a certain geographical spot, it is about doing something uncomfortable and discovering unknown territory which allows you to grow.
+Though I love being in Slovakia and in the mountains, it is not necessarily about one specific location on the map.
+It is about doing something uncomfortable and discovering unknown territory, what gives you an opportunity to grow.

-There are several blog posts about the High Tatras (Vysoké Tatry in Slovak) available on this website, and the basic information about the mountain range you can find in this blog-article.
+I’ve published several articles about the High Tatras1 on this website, and basic information about the popular mountain range you can find here.

-This time however, my goal was not to ascend particular peaks (that would be rather a plan for later, if my time budget allowed it) but to hike through some of the elongated valleys in the High Tatras and especially to negotiate two particular mountain saddles: Bystrá lávka and Priečne sedlo (colored orange on the map below).
+The plan was to hike through some of the elongated valleys in the High Tatras and to negotiate two particular mountain saddles: Bystrá lávka and Priečne sedlo (colored orange on the map below).

 Bystrá lávka, August 3

-The starting point of this quite demanding tour to the Bystrá lávka mountain saddle (the translation reads more exactly “Bystrá crossing” and must not be confused with the actual but not traversable Bystré sedlo) is situated in Štrbské Pleso, i. e.
+The most convenient starting point of the tour to the Bystrá lávka mountain saddle (the translation reads more exactly “Bystrá crossing” and must not be confused with the actual Bystré sedlo) is situated in Štrbské Pleso (1346 meters AMSL, i. e.
 Above Mean Sea Level; every height stated below is AMSL) in the western parts of the High Tatras.

-The ascent leads you on the first half of the tour through the Mlynická dolina (dolina means valley in Slovak), and the imposing mountain scenery and the rough nature unfolding in front of you is absolutely breathtaking.
+The ascent leads on the first half of the tour through Mlynická dolina (dolina is the Slovak word for valley), and the imposing mountain scenery and the rough nature unfolding in front of you is absolutely breathtaking.
 Perhaps the best experience of this kind in the whole High Tatras mountain range.

-Along your way you have to climb across many of these bizarre granite rock formations, and (in layman’s terms) those formations are for the most part constituent of the giant stone moraines in that valley.
+Along your way you have to walk across many bizarre granite rock formations and boulders that are for the most part constituents of the giant stone moraines in the dolina.

-And then you have of course the gorgeous mountain lakes, like the Capie pleso as a very large one on 2075 meters.
-It is advisable to take a short rest here before starting the exhausting ascent to the mountain saddle.
+And then there are of course the splendid mountain lakes (plesá2), with the Capie pleso as a very large one on 2075 meters.
+It is a good idea to have a short rest here before entering the final stage of the ascent.

-Climbing up the mountain saddle (2300 meters) is merely for a short steep distance difficult however, and only of the last few meters you have to make use of the attached chains and the other metal supports.
+Climbing up to the saddle (2300 meters) is merely for a short steep section difficult however, and only on the last few meters you have to make use of the attached chains and the other metal supports.

-After negotiating the saddle, the descent leads you through the Furkotská dolina, not less impressive than the Mlynická dolina and endowed with two gorgeous mountain lakes: Vyšné (“Upper”) and Nižné (“Lower”) Wahlenbergovo pleso (named after the Swedish botanist Göran Wahlenberg).
+After negotiating Bystrá lávka, the descent leads you through Furkotská dolina, not less impressive than Mlynická dolina and endowed with two gorgeous mountain lakes: Vyšné (“Upper”) and Nižné (“Lower”) Wahlenbergovo pleso (named after the Swedish botanist Göran Wahlenberg).

-The yellow marked path ends in a red marked trail eventually, the Tatramagistrale.
-On this trail I hiked back to the train station in Štrbské Pleso.
+The yellow marked path ends on 1450 meters in a red marked trail, the Tatramagistrale.
+On this trail I marched back to the train station in Štrbské Pleso.

-In sum, the tour took around seven hours and I really enjoyed every minute of it.
+In sum, the tour took me around seven hours and I really enjoyed every minute of it.

 Priečne sedlo, August 4

-The hike to the Priečne sedlo (“Transverse saddle”) mountain saddle demanded some preparation and research beforehand and was therefore not an ad-hoc tour as opposed to the great majority of my other tours.
+The ascent to Priečne sedlo (“Transverse saddle”) demanded some preparation and research beforehand and was therefore not an ad-hoc tour as opposed to the great majority of my other tours.

 So I had somewhat an idea about my personal expenditure of time for this distance (which constitutes about one third of the tour), as well as my level of fatigue before starting the actual climb.

-Furthermore, I paid close attention to the weather forecast on this very day and consulted additionally the tourist information in Starý Smokovec if it is technically and weather-wise possible to climb up to the mountain saddle.
+Furthermore, I paid close attention to the weather forecast on this very day and consulted in addition the tourist information in Starý Smokovec whether it is technically and weather-wise possible to climb up to the mountain saddle.
 And I also had my crampons in reserve, just for the case (you never know in the High Tatras, even in August there can be snow along the trails).

-However, climbing up the slope itself wasn’t overly time consuming and was also slightly easier as I had assumed beforehand (in hindsight, everything appears easier I guess).
-But even when the rocks are not slippery at all you gratefully make use of the chains and metal steps.
+However, climbing up the precipice itself wasn’t overly time consuming and slightly easier than I had assumed (in hindsight, everything appears easier I suppose; internet-sources claim a difficulty of B/C for the climb).

 The difference between the time stamps of my first and my last photo at the via ferrata was hence just about twenty minutes to my surprise.

-Time consuming (yet technically easy) was my hike back to Starý Smokovec through the Veĺká studená dolina (“Big cold valley”) though, including short breaks at the refuges Zbojnícka chata (“Robber’s cottage”) and Rainerova chata.
+Time consuming (yet not technical) was my hike back to Starý Smokovec through Veĺká studená dolina (“Big cold valley”) though, including short breaks at the refuges Zbojnícka chata (“Robber’s cottage”, 1960 meters) and Rainerova chata (1301 meters).

 The whole tour summed up eventually to ten hours, and I think I earned my beer at the hotel bar in Poprad on this day.

-As always, I am searching for slightly more challenging future projects.
+As always, I am keen to find slightly more challenging future projects.

 Such a project might be a guided tour to Lomnický štít or Gerlachovský štít, if I visit the High Tatras again (meanwhile, you can check the photo galleries on this website for further impressions about the High Tatras 🙂 ).